 I am very grateful to the Barlow family, whose kindness and generosity made it possible for me to have this valuable experience.
 Their encouragement and contributions to ensure the continued success of music and the arts are greatly appreciated.

 M y experience as an intern with the Barlow Endowment was deeply inspiring and informative.
 I was able to encounter firsthand the ideas that comprise today’s contemporary musical landscape.
-In addition, I was able to learn from a front-row perspective what composers, conductors, and performers look for when evaluating a new piece of music.

 I was particularly struck by the types of questions that the judges would ask one another to determine the merit of a work.
 I found myself asking the same questions of my own music, and in the process was able to reevaluate my purpose as a composer.
 This has given me a greater commitment to honing my personal technique and communicating with the highest artistic standards.
 It also gives me a framework by which I can measure my progress as I work to develop my abilities.